 Attendance is required for all courses to meet the educational requirements of the program.
 Two unexcused absences during a classroom course will result in an automatic grade of F for the course.
 More than two unexcused absences during a practicum shall lead to a failure for the course.
 Grades of A or B are considered acceptable for graduate-level training.
 A grade of W shall not affect standing in a program; however, a W grade may affect a student's academic progress status for obtaining financial aid.
 Students who receive a grade of F are placed on academic probation and must repeat the course(s) within one year.
-Doctoral students must maintain a 3.5 GPA and master's students must maintain a 3.0 GPA for successful graduation.
-Students who do not meet these requirements, or who cannot raise their GPA to meet program requirements, will be dismissed from the program.
+In the Department of Justice and Human Services, students who receive a grade of F are placed on academic probation if the course is a required course and the student's cumulative GPA falls below 3.0.
+Doctoral students must maintain a 3.5 GPA (3.0 for students in the Ph.D. in Criminal Justice program) and master's students must maintain a 3.0 GPA for successful graduation.
+Students who do not meet these requirements, or who cannot raise their GPA to meet program requirements, may be dismissed from the program.